Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ```

 Now, when you turn on the annotation mode, a submenu will display, allowing to
-export the image into either PNG,JPG,SVG or PDF.
+exportBean the image into either PNG,JPG,SVG or PDF.

 And that's not even the end of it.
 You can add menu items to cancel, undo, redo.

 ```
 "menu": [ {
-  "class": "export-main",
+  "class": "exportBean-main",
   "menu": [ {
     "label": "Download",
     "menu": [ "PNG", "JPG", "CSV", "XLSX" ]